mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *it is the mark of an educated mind to be able to entertain a thought without accepting it.*
+> *to do a better job of managing your time, get organized: a place for everything and everything in its place.*

 </div>
 <!-- quote-end -->